 NOTE: Under the Plan a Participant's Required Minimum Distribution date ("RMD") is April 1st of the year, following the year, that he attains age 70 1⁄2.
 As of a Participant's RMD, he must be in pay status.
-This means he is able to work without any restrictions under the Plan.
-For example, let's say a Participant's date of birth is July 16, 1942.
-In this example, he would attain 70 1⁄2 in 2013 and his RMD would be April 1, 2014, which represents the date he would be permitted to work in any capacity without a suspension in benefits.
+This means he can work without any restrictions under the Plan.
+For example, let's say a Participant's date of birth is June 30, 1948.
+In this example, he would attain 70 1⁄2 in 2018 and his RMD would be April 1, 2019, which represents the date he would be permitted to work in any capacity without a suspension in benefits.

-REMINDER: Again, if you are not sure whether particular employment would cause your pension to be suspended, you should submit a written request to the Fund Office for determination before you return to work.
+REMINDER: Again, if you are not sure whether employment (including in a self-employed capacity) would cause your pension to be suspended, you should submit a written request to the Fund Office for determination before you return to work.
 If the employment is the type which will cause your pension to be suspended and you decide to work anyway, you must notify the Fund Office immediately.

-It is important to note that the Fund from time-to-time, performs random reviews of benefit recipient's employment after your retirement.
+It is important to note that from time-to-time the Fund performs random reviews of retiree's employment after retirement.
 This is being done to ensure that you are not engaged in Disqualifying Employment.
 The Fund may, for example, at a reasonable frequency, require that you provide it with an authorization to check your employment record maintained by the U.S. Social Security Administration.
 If you fail to comply in a timely manner with the Fund's review process, including returning the signed authorization, your benefits will be suspended.
 If the Fund determines that you are working in Disqualifying Employment while collecting benefits, your benefit will be suspended or terminated and you will be required to reimburse the Fund for any overpayment.